Christiane Endler: Awards and recognition

 In 2018, Endler was named to The Guardian's list of top 100 women footballers in the world for the first time, ranking at 52 as the second-best goalkeeper on the list.
 The same year, the IFFHS voted her as the sixth-best goalkeeper in the world.

-For her outstanding play against the United States during the 2019 FIFA Women's World Cup, she was voted Player of the Match.
+For her outstanding play against the United States during the 2019 FIFA World Cup, she was voted Player of the Match.
 Following the match, legendary goalkeeper Hope Solo went on record to say that Endler "sets the bar very high" and "she shows what goalkeeping should be."
 She also referred to a quote made by Chelsea coach Emma Hayes that women should have smaller pitches and goals.
 Solo cited Endler as an example of why that sentiment is "unbelievable."
 Former USMNT defender Alexi Lalas titled her "the best in the world."
 Paraguay goalkeeper José Luis Chilavert also acclaimed Endler as the best female goalkeeper in the world, praising her charisma, confidence and leadership.
 Later in the year, she was voted the fifth-best women's goalkeeper of 2019 by IFFHS, behind Sari van Veenendaal, Sarah Bouhaddi, Alyssa Naeher and Hedvig Lindahl.
 In their brief profile of her, IFFHS predicted that she had the potential to be the best goalkeeper in the world in later years.
 Endler was also a nominee for the 2019 FIFPRO FIFA Women's World 11.

 In 2019, The Guardian listed her as the twenty-fourth best player and second-best goalkeeper in the world in their annual list of the top 100 players, going up 28 ranks from the previous year's list.

 Then in 2020, The Guardian listed her as the twenty-second best female player and best female goalkeeper in the world in their annual list of the top 100 players.

 In January 2022, she was named the 2021 Best FIFA Women's Goalkeeper.